-- 9.4.1 If a participant nominates an equity share reporting boundary according to section 7.1.2 and nominates to adjust their NGER scheme data using a multiplier according to section 7.1.6, the participant must provide the following for each jointly owned facility reported under the NGER scheme: - a) Facility name
+- 9.4.1 If a participant nominates an equity share reporting boundary according to section 7.1.2 and nominates to adjust their NGER scheme data using a multiplier according to section 7.1.6, the participant must provide the following for each jointly owned facility reported under the NGER scheme:

+- a) name

+- b) address

+- c) reporter name

+- d) reporter ABN

+- e) equity share in facility

-41 The NGER reporting threshold applies to generating capacity above 0.5 MW or 100 MWh per annum.
+60 The NGER reporting threshold applies to generating capacity above 0.5 MW or 100 MWh per annum.

-42 Or other evidence of the generation system/s as considered appropriate by the CER.
+61 Or other evidence of the generation system/s as considered appropriate by the CER.

-43 If any of these quantities is not within the terms of engagement for the provided assurance report, the agency may decide not to publish the data or dependent calculations in the net emissions section of the participant's CERT report.
+62 If any of these quantities are not within the terms of engagement for the provided assurance report, the agency may decide not to publish the data or dependent calculations in the net emissions section of the participant's CERT report.
 See section 1.3 for further information.

-- b) Facility address

-- c) Facility reporter name

-- d) Facility reporter ABN

-- e) Equity share in facility

-- f) Number of days in reporting year with equity share percentage held

-- g) Evidence of consent or authority to consent to the disclosure of emissions data of any reported non-operated facilities to the participant (see 7.3.1e)).
+- f) number of days in a reporting year that the equity share percentage was held - g) evidence of consent or authority to consent to the disclosure of emissions data of any reported non-operated facilities to the participant (see 7.3.1e).